 - Documentation for income tax filing

 - Liaison with national and global ministries, and other UCC-related entities whose work you wish to support

-The Financial Development Ministry does not offer legal, tax, or financial/estate planning services.
+The Office of Philanthropy and Stewardship does not offer legal, tax, or financial/estate planning services.

 Please don't hesitate to contact us - we welcome your phone calls and e-mail!

 People choose to make charitable gifts for a variety or reasons, primary of which is a desire to support work they believe in.
 Giving also provides benefits to you, the donor.
 A gift to the Church may include some or all of the following: